Most heretics come from an attempt to tie together paradoxes in the Scriptures.

 - Heresy is the choice to abandon the widely accepted teaching on an essential doctrine and embrace one’s own view.

 - Technically speaking something is not a heresy just because the church deemed it so.
-It is heretical because it is teaching which has abandoned the “pattern of sound teaching”.
+It is heretical because it is a teaching which has abandoned the “pattern of sound teaching”.

 Here are four heresies which aren't quite dead yet: